rocket-pool/docs.rocketpool.net/docs/en/node-staking/maintenance/alerting.md

-# Monitoring your Smartnode Stack with Alert Notifications
+# Monitoring your Smart Node Stack with Alert Notifications

-The Smartnode alert notification functionality allows you to receive notifications about the health and important events of your Rocket Pool Smartnode.
+The Smart Node alert notification functionality allows you to receive notifications about the health and important events of your Rocket Pool Smart Node.

 ## Alerting System Overview

 The notification functionality utilizes [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) to deliver alerts.
-Alerting requires that you have already followed the [Setting up the Grafana Dashboard](../grafana.mdx) which walks through setting up the Smartnode stack's metrics tracker.
-The alerts are triggered when important metrics from your Smartnode exceed certain thresholds or when particular events occur like when your node's fee recipient is changed.
+Alerting requires that you have already followed the [Setting up the Grafana Dashboard](../grafana.mdx) which walks through setting up the Smart Node stack's metrics tracker.
+The alerts are triggered when important metrics from your Smart Node exceed certain thresholds or when particular events occur like when your node's fee recipient is changed.

 ## Setting up Discord Notifications